rarepress/nebulus/docs/README.md

 })
 ```

-Because the `upload` event fires when a CID is successfully found on an IPFS gateway (ipfs.io), you can be sure that it will be pinned for at least a while.
+Because the `push` event fires when a CID is successfully found on an IPFS gateway (ipfs.io), you can be sure that it will be pinned for at least a while.

 You can take advantage of this feature when you are certain that whoever the file is intended for will pick it up eventually as long as it's discovered in the gateway.